GallagherSecurity/cc-rest-docs/training/README.md

 The Configuration Client’s online help covers this in the topic called 'Web Services'.

-> Make sure 'Do not require pinned client certificates' is off in production.
-In 8.50 it is called
+> **Make sure 'Do not require pinned client certificates' is off in production**.
+In 8.50 the label
-> 'Enable REST Clients with no client certificate'.
-Turn it off.
+> changed to 'Enable REST Clients with no client certificate'.
+It ships turned off:  make sure it
+> stays off on production servers.

 Requiring pre-shared certificates from clients is the best protection the server has against attackers on its network.
-Once you have written the basics of your application and it is connecting to the server, come back here, untick that box, read section TODO_LINK18, and get your application working again.
+If you tick the box to turn off that check when you first start your development, come back once your application is connecting successfully and untick it again.
+Read section TODO_LINK18 to help get your application connecting again.

 ### Installing a custom server certificate
 You do not need to install a custom server certificate for experimental development.
 If you